 After I got this juicy black bread in several restaurants as a side dish, I was speechless.
 I made my boyfriend Chris stop at the next supermarket to fill up our snacks with Icelandic Rúgbrauð and ate it all the way around Iceland.

-The Icelandic Rúgbrauð is a dark, crustless rye bread with a slightly sweet taste.
-And since Iceland is full of hot springs due to its geothermal activitiy, Icelanders use the ground to bake their delicious bread.
+The Icelandic Rúgbrauð is dark, crustless rye bread with a slightly sweet taste.
+And since Iceland is full of hot springs due to its geothermal activity, Icelanders use the ground to bake their delicious bread.
 We had the chance to experience this baking method in person, so here is what they did:

 First, the dough is safely packed into a closed pod.
 After digging a small hole into the steaming ground, they put the pod into the ground and covered it with mud.
 As the ground temperature is only around 100° Celsius / 212° Fahrenheit, the baking process takes about 24 hours.
 The mild temperature is the reason why the bread will turn out crustless, which is good for me, as I don’t really like crust.

 As I have eaten all of mine, I definitely need to visit Iceland again soon.
 It’s truly magical! by Isa ofPenguinsandElephants

 The Japanese love their ramen.
 Not the $0.25 instant ramen you get in any supermarket.
 I am talking about real ramen!
-Never had a real ramen before?
-Picture fresh-cooked noodles, rich, savory broth, the perfect amount of spice, and if you want, a few slices of pork and a half-cooked egg.
+Never had real ramen before?
+Picture fresh-cooked noodles, rich, savoury broth, the perfect amount of spice, and if you want, a few slices of pork and a half-cooked egg.

 Ichiran is a popular ramen chain that specializes in Tonkotsu ramen, which is a pork-based broth.
 It is not a fancy restaurant as orders are made at a ticket machine and your seating is a chair in a little booth with little dividers.
 No joke.

-Turkey: Islak Burger – by Michael of mscgerber
+Turkey: Islak Burger

 Never have I heard of something like this to eat before.
-Still surprised we went to the Taksim square where they sell the “Islak Burger”.
+Still surprised we went to the Taksim Square where they sell the “Islak Burger”.
 The place is called Kızılkayalar and is surprisingly famous in Turkey.
 Now it was too late to run away – the pressure was on me.
-One burger only costs two Turkish lira, so I even bought three of them.
+One burger only costs two Turkish lire, so I even bought three of them.
 To be honest the burger made an awful first impression: A wet bun and something that looked like meat.
 One bite later my opinion had changed drastically.

 Admittedly the “Islak Burger” is fast food and not a gourmet dish.
 Yet this is what it’s made for.
-Most habitants of Istanbul love to eat some wet burgers after going to a party as it is opened 24/7 and offers a great taste for the cheap price.
-If you visit Istanbul you definitely have to try it out.
+Most natives of Istanbul love to eat some wet burgers after going to a party as it is open 24/7 and offers a great taste for a cheap price.
+If you visit Istanbul you definitely have to try it out. by Michael of mscgerber

-Indonesia: Nasi Goreng – by Shannon and Adam ourtasteoftravel
+Indonesia: Nasi Goreng

-Eat like the locals eat, and you’ll never spend more than a couple of dollars per feed.
+Eat as the locals eat, and you’ll never spend more than a couple of dollars per feed.
 While in Yogyakarta, the creative heartland of Java, we were on a major money-saving mission.
 We stayed in a homestay about 15 minutes from the centre of Jogja.
 There wasn’t much around aside from a little family-run food cart at the end of the street.
 The set-up was humble; a wooden cart with a small worktop for preparation and a giant wok set atop an open flame.
 A small pink, plastic fan kept the fire alive.
-The food stall, offered a small menu – all in Indonesian.
+The food stall offered a small menu – all in Indonesian.

 The rice was soft and salty and fulfilling.
 Agus and his wife sprinkled each dish with fried onions and a side salad, adding texture and a coolness to the meal.
 We ate in Mas Agus night after night after night.
-At less than $3 for two hearty and delicious meals, you just can’t go wrong – especially when its combined with an awesome yet humble display of culinary prowess.
+At less than $3 for two hearty and delicious meals, you just can’t go wrong – especially when it’s combined with an awesome yet humble display of culinary prowess. by Shannon and Adam ourtasteoftravel

 Our favourite Malaysian dish is Laksa, a spicy (sometimes) coconut milk soup dish which consists of rice noodles or rice vermicelli with chicken, prawn or fish.
 It has a curry-like flavour but with a soup consistency.
 The soup is rich, fragrant and a bit spicy, and loaded with all the essential classic Laksa toppings such as boiled egg, bean sprouts, chilli and coriander.
 One eatery even threw in some pineapple for some added sweetness but that’s not the usual thing to do.

 You can find Laksa pretty much anywhere in Malaysia from street stalls and shopping mall food courts to proper restaurants.
 The best place to try Laksa is in Malaysia’s foodie capital, Penang Island.
 The number of dishes originating from this region of Malaysia is overwhelming and the streets of George Town old town are filled with food stalls serving Laksa and many other local treats.
 Visiting George Town on Penang Island is a real highlight of a trip to Malaysia.
 By Shelley from Finding Beyond

-Hong Kong: Chau Dau Foo – by Mary at thelifelongadventures
+Hong Kong: Chau Dau Foo

 Take a stroll down Burrows Street, a narrow lane in Wan Chai, Hong Kong, and you will encounter a small unobtrusive stand selling an array of Cantonese snacks.
-What makes this stand unique is that it is one of the last places in Hong Kong to sell Chau Dau Foo or ‘smelly’ bean curd.
-Chau Dau Foo is a fried, fermented, bean curd that has a strong, slightly pungent smell and it is absolutely delicious.
-Its deep fried, crunchy outer shell surrounds an almost impossibly moist centre.
+What makes this stand unique is that it is one of the last places in Hong Kong to sell Chau Dau Foo or ‘smelly’ bean curd which is a fried, fermented, bean curd that has a strong, slightly pungent smell and it is absolutely delicious.
+Its deep-fried, crunchy outer shell surrounds an almost impossibly moist centre.

 South America: Patacones

 If you eat food in South America, Central America, or the Caribbean, sooner or later you will eat patacones.
 They’re affordable, easy to make, and, most importantly, tasty!
-It’s no wonder they can accompany almost any dish: fish, pork, beef, vegetarian, vegan, gluten free.
+It’s no wonder they can accompany almost any dish: fish, pork, beef, vegetarian, vegan, gluten-free.

 To make patacones, you first must buy the correct plantains.
 Whether you visit the supermarket or the outdoor market, you want to be on the lookout for green plantains, not yellow ones.
 I made the mistake of trying to make patacones from yellow plantains and it was a disaster.
 Yellow plantains are much riper than their green counterparts and thus sweeter, making them wonderful for baking and other sweet treats.
-To make patacones, you need the starchy, green plantains.
+To make patacones, you need starchy, green plantains.